The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.

 Senior positions in all of the areas above often go to engineers with a master’s degree or higher in the field.
-That additional education, often in a highly-focused sub-specialty, brings big bumps in salary.
-Engineers with these degrees can expect to make some of the highest salaries in their respective professions, in the top ten percent.
+That additional education, often in a highly-focused sub-specialty, can bring big bumps in salary.
+Engineers with these degrees often earn salaries in the top ten percent.
 Some examples of those salary levels are:

-The US Bureau of Labor Statistics expects most of these fields to grow about as fast as the average rate of growth in the American economy, or between five and nine percent per year.
-So there are good chances a job will be opening up for you just as soon as you get that degree in hand.
+The US Bureau of Labor Statistics expects most of these fields to grow about as fast as the average rate of growth as the rest of the American workforce, or between five and nine percent per year.

 Find A Military Friendly College Offering Degrees in Engineering